Quick Picks

 Limitations

-- -Admin portal is complex/sprawling
+- -Admin portal is complex and sprawling

 - -Smaller third-party app catalog vs Okta